 As part of the Capital Market Development Plan, the Securities and Exchange Commission of Thailand set up Non-Voting Depositary Receipts (NVDRs) to improve the investability of the Thai capital market.
-NVDRs are depositary receipts issued by the Thai NVDR Company

-Limited, a subsidiary of the Stock Exchange of Thailand (SET) and backed by shares listed on the SET.
+NVDRs are depositary receipts issued by the Thai NVDR Company Limited, a subsidiary of the Stock Exchange of Thailand (SET) and backed by shares listed on the SET.
 NVDRs entitle their holders to all financial benefits of the underlying shares, except voting rights.

-Foreign ownership limits that apply to common shares do not apply to NVDRs, and therefore the NVDR scheme may allow foreign investors to own a greater percentage of shares than the foreign ownership limit of certain companies.
-NVDRs are traded as local shares and as such, investors can buy and sell them through the local price counter.
+Foreign ownership limits that apply to common shares do not apply to NVDRs, and therefore the NVDR scheme may allow foreign investors to own a greater percentage of shares than the foreign ownership limit of Thai companies.
+However, there is a limit on the amount of NVDRs that may be issued for financial institutions (generally set at 25%).
+NVDRs are traded through the Local Line and as such, investors can buy and sell them at the local price.